 If you have a good way to bleed the brakes by yourself with no help than let me know in the comments.

 With any above method remember to always check the master cylinder reservoir for fluid level and keep it full, since if it goes empty the process must be started all over again.

-Also be sure test the brakes are good before moving the vehicle, if the pedal is soft than start over until it is right.
+Also be sure to test the brakes are working good before moving the vehicle, if the pedal is soft start over until it feels right.

 It is also a good idea to leave the cap off the master cylinder so a vacuum isn’t created between the lid and the fluid.